arcturuscodez/NovusEdge/README.md

 ### Requried Software, Libraries, Etc...

 1. Python 3.10
-2. NumPy
-3. yfinance
-4. psycog2
+2. psycog2
-5. Anaconda
-6. Cuda

-## Features Working/Planned ('V0.2.1')
+## Features Working ('V0.2.1')

+### General

-- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through the [info.md](versions/V0.2.1/database/info.md) file in the database module.
+- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through the [Database Information Documentation](versions/V0.2.1/database/info.md) file in the database module.

+### Universal

+- Entries in tables can be deleted universally by the universal "delete_by_id" method.

-### Database & Tables
+### Tables

-1. All tables are viewable through built-in options
+- All tables are viewable through built-in options

 #### Shareholders